Tom Clancy's Ghost Recon: Future Soldier: Plot

 Some time later, a nuclear missile fired from Dagestan impacts London, but the American missile shield destroys the nuclear warhead.
 The Ghost believes the launch to be the work of a rogue Russian special operations group known as Raven's Rock, of which Prugova was an associate, with ties to Russian ultranationalists.
 Hunter moves into Dagestan to rescue a Georgian Special Forces squad who went to investigate the launch site.
 During the rescue operation, the team is ambushed by Russian Spetsnaz that have access to high-tech equipment on the same level as the Ghosts.
 As revealed later, these soldiers are part of the elite “Bodark” (Werewolf) unit, which have sided with Raven's Rock.
 They continue to challenge Ghosts for the rest of the campaign.

 Soon after, Raven’s Rock stages a coup and manages to take over the majority of Russia. although a few loyalist Russian forces opposing the new government are scattered around the country.
 Hunter heads to northern Russia to secure some drilling ships to supply the loyalists with a steady flow of oil.
 Afterwards, the team rescues a loyalist general who is the de facto leader of the resistance movement.
 After destroying artillery attacking the general's forces.
 When overwhelming Raven's Rock forces pin down the Ghosts, Hunter calls in an airstrike on their position.
 Kozak is then tasked with a solo operation to rescue the deposed Russian President Volodin from a prison in Siberia.
 Hunter protects President Volodin in his return to Moscow, and eliminates the Raven's Rock commander coordinating the city's defense, facilitating the loyalists' victory over Raven's Rock.

 Major Mitchell sends Hunter on a clandestine operation to eliminate the remaining seven leaders of Raven's Rock.
 After eliminating six of the seven, the last member, code-named "Ace," uses his influence inside the U.S. government to call off the Ghosts.
 Ace's gambit, however, backfires; under explicit orders "not to touch him," Hunter does nothing when a train runs over Ace to make his death look like an accident.

 Development

 In December 2009, "Tom Clancy's Ghost Recon: Future Soldier" was trademarked by Ubisoft, raising speculation that this could be the name for the upcoming Ghost Recon 4.
 This was subsequently confirmed by an official announcement.
-It's developed by a heavily modified state of YETI, it's implementing global illumination, and Ambient occlusion.
+The game was developed on a heavily modified version of the YETI engine, implementing global illumination, and ambient occlusion.

 The release of Tom Clancy's Ghost Recon: Future Soldier was initially targeted for the 2009–2010 fiscal year; publication was delayed to the 2010–2011 fiscal year, and then to the "March quarter of 2011" in May 2010, and then to the April 2011 – March 2012 fiscal period.
 The PC version was officially declared as cancelled in December 2011 and replaced by Ghost Recon Online, citing piracy as the main reason.
 However, on January 10, 2012, the PC version was officially re-announced as being in development along with its console counterparts.